• Skip to primary navigation

 Transfer the balls to the freezer for 20 minutes to firm up.

 Next, prep the dark chocolate coating.
 To do this, place the chocolate in a small sauce pan.
-Set the sauce pan on the stove top and set the heat to low.
-Stir frequently.
+Set the sauce pan on the stove top and melt the chocolate over low heat, stirring frequently.

 Once the chocolate is melted, grab the balls from the freezer and dip them (one at a time) into the chocolate.
 Place the balls on a sheet of parchment paper.

-Lastly, drizzle the balls with any remaining dark chocolate and sprinkle with flaked sea salt.
+Lastly, sprinkle the bites with flaked sea salt.
 Of course, this step is optional, but recommended 😉

 Storing Cookie Dough Protein Balls

-These Paleo cookie dough balls need to be stored in the fridge or freezer.
-They are great for a quick snack, dessert or packed in a lunch.
+These healthy vegan cookie dough balls need to be stored in the fridge or freezer.
+They are great for a quick snack, breakfast, dessert or packed in a lunch.

 I love popping a few in packed lunches or just grabbing one in-between meals or post workout.